isomerpages/moe-eliasparkpri/_departments/Mathematics.md

 <p></p>
 <p>The central focus of MOE’s Mathematics Framework is mathematical problem
 solving.
-This sets the direction for and provides guidance for the Mathematics Department in the teaching and learning, and the assessment of mathematics.</p>
+This sets the direction for and provides guidance for the Mathematics Department in the teaching and learning and the assessment of mathematics.</p>
 <p>•&nbsp;&nbsp;Goals/Objectives
-<br>- To achieve performance in PSLE by maintaining above National
+<br>&nbsp;&nbsp;&nbsp; - To achieve performance in PSLE by maintaining above
+National
-<br>Average result and improving the quality and quantity passes.
+<br>Average result and improving the quality and quantity passes.</p>
-<br>- To nurture Eliasians to be creative thinkers, self-directed,
+<p>&nbsp;&nbsp;&nbsp; - To nurture Eliasians to be creative thinkers, self-directed,
-<br>independent learners and innovative problem solvers by enriching
+<br>independent learners and innovative problem solvers by
-<br>them with Mathematics content and knowledge skills.</p>
+<br>enriching them with mathematics content, knowledge and skills.</p>
 <p>•&nbsp;&nbsp;Focus
 <br>- Visible Learning
-<br>- Multi-disciplinary projects for Primary 3 to Primary 6 levels
 <br>- Experiential Learning through activity-based lessons
 <br>- Formative Assessments</p>
 <p>Every Eliasian should experience these 3 phases of learning:</p>